 Association president since: 2004

-• One of the best players in Montenegrin history, Dejan Savićević started his career at FK Budućnost Podgorica but made his name as FK Crvena zvezda won the 1990/91 European Champion Clubs' Cup; his vision saw the attacking midfielder move on to AC Milan where he scored in the 4-0 1993/94 UEFA Champions League final win against FC Barcelona.
+• Named the best player in Montenegrin history, Dejan Savićević started his career at FK Budućnost Podgorica but made his name as FK Crvena zvezda won the 1990/91 European Champion Clubs' Cup; his vision saw the attacking midfielder move on to AC Milan where he scored in the 4-0 1993/94 UEFA Champions League final win against FC Barcelona.

 • Savićević said: "I will always listen to clubs, players and coaches, but I will demand that they respect the rules and fair play; that will be my priority at domestic level."
-Savićević was re-elected in July 2013, expressing the hope that Montenegro would qualify for the 2014 FIFA World Cup in Brazil.
+Savićević was re-elected in July 2013.

 Date of birth: 5 April 1962